robsonrosa/hubot.js/README.md

    robsonbittencourt/hubot.js
 ```

 It can be obtained from `yourJenkinsUrl/me/configure`.
-After that you can ask me to do their jobs.
+After that, you can ask me to do your jobs.

 ```
 hubot start job my-deploy